 For these fudgy cherry brownies, you'll need:

-- Oil - you'll want to use a flavourless oil like canola oil or sunflower oil.
+- Oil - you'll want to use a flavorless oil like canola oil or sunflower oil.
+You can use olive oil in this recipe, but the olive oil will impart a flavor, which you may wish to avoid.

 - Amarena cherry syrup - this is a great recipe to use some of the syrup from a jar of Amarena cherries.
-Alternatively, you can substitute with kirsch (cherry liqueur) - the alcohol will bake out, so this will be safe to eat.
+Alternatively, you can substitute with kirsch (cherry liqueur) - the alcohol will essentially bake out, so these won't be left as boozy brownies.

 - Flour - either all purpose or plain flour work in this recipe.